-The Friends of Brookgreen Gardens was founded in 1991 with 50 members “to promote and advance Brookgreen Gardens.”
-Now with over 90 members, the Friends include men and women who have a special interest and commitment to raising additional resources for Brookgreen Gardens.
+The Friends of Brookgreen Gardens is a dynamic group of men and women who have a special interest and commitment to raising additional resources for Brookgreen Gardens.
+If you are interested in becoming a Friend, please email Jay Rowe or call (843) 235-6018.

 Spring Gala Fundraiser

 Expect an evening of masks, music and merriment at this year’s Brookgreen gala, Carnevale di Venezia.
 Set for May 6th in the enchanting Poetry Garden, the event promises a flavor of Venice with opulent décor, masked guests, a silent auction, and fanciful festivities.